krishnanvrphonepe/pmc/README.md

 #### Pending

-o Identify duplicate requests for host creation and NOOP o Make framework idempotent using hostdb, i.e., kill and restart framework as many times w/o causing adverse impact. o Handle deletes ( How to release mesos resource ? )
+* Identify duplicate requests for host creation and NOOP
+* Make framework idempotent using hostdb, i.e., kill and restart framework as many times w/o causing adverse impact.
+* Handle deletes ( How to release mesos resource ? )
+* Component type handling in baremetal host, i.e., "ct" attribute needs to be updated to reflect the instantaneous status, so as to get a better distribution.